Attacking All Tasks at Once Using Adversarial Examples in Multi-Task Learning: The Proposed Method:

-The optimal $\beta^\ast$ suggests that \textit{the effective attack direction for multi-task models should be the sum of task's gradients dynamically weighted by their loss value.} Compared to the two attack approaches mentioned in Section~\ref{sect:naive}, \pjn{} mitigates the dominating task issue in \textsc{Total} by dynamically balancing the gradients across tasks and avoids the limited transferability problem in \textsc{Single-x} by optimizing over all tasks simultaneously.
+The optimal $\beta^\ast$ suggests that \textit{the effective attack direction for multi-task models should be the sum of each task's gradients dynamically weighted by its loss value.} \pjn{} mitigates the dominating task issue in \textsc{Total} by dynamically balancing the gradients across tasks and avoids the limited transferability problem in \textsc{Single-x} by optimizing over all tasks simultaneously.